beckit/DHCP_121_macOS/README.md

 ### To Uninstall:
    Run the installdhcp121 script with the "uninstall" option.
 It will deregister and remove the plist and removes the dhcp_121 python script.
-   It will not remove /usr/local/etc.
+   It will not remove /usr/local/etc or the option 121 request from the system plist as both improve the system regardless.

 ### To Use:
    Usage should be automatic for most environments and macintoshes.